semihcanturk/semihcanturk.github.io/_pages/about.md

 I'm a second year PhD student at <a href='https://mila.quebec/en' rel='external nofollow noopener' target='_blank'>Mila -- Quebec AI Institute</a> and <a href='https://diro.umontreal.ca' rel='external nofollow noopener' target='_blank'>Université de Montréal DIRO</a>, in <a href='http://guywolf.org' rel='external nofollow noopener' target='_blank'> Guy Wolf's group</a>.
 My interests cover theory and applications of machine learning with a focus on graph representation learning and spectral graph theory.
 In addition, I am interested in explainable AI (XAI), domain adaptation, out-of-distribution generalization & reinforcement learning.
-More recently, I have been working on applying GRL on molecular data, improving the scalability of graph neural networks, and self-supervised learning on graphs.
+More recently, I have been working on applying GRL on molecular data, solving optimization problems via GRL, improving the scalability of graph neural networks, and self-supervised learning on graphs.

 I'm also an ML Engineer at <a href='https://zetane.com' rel='external nofollow noopener' target='_blank'>Zetane Systems</a>, where I focus on XAI and lead ML projects with clients and industry partners.